acquanaturaleminerale/acquanaturaleminerale.github.io/docs/setup.md

 Make sure the metadata includes the signing certificate expected by the Service Provider.

-The default signing certifiacte in the keycloak idp is the one used during testing and should be replaced with your generated one during the setup process
+The metadata contains the Keycloak IdP signing certificate used to verify SAML responses.

+If you replace the IdP or change its signing keys, regenerate the metadata and replace this file.

 ## 6. Begin local IdP testing